deepmodeling/dpgen/doc/user-guide/common-errors.md

 # Common Errors
 (Errors are sorted alphabetically)

-## dargs.dargs.ArgumentTypeError: [at root location] key `xxx` gets wrong value type, requires <xxx> but gets <xx>
-Please check your parameters with [DPGEN's Document](https://docs.deepmodeling.com/projects/dpgen/en/latest/).
-Maybe youhave superfluous parentheses in your parameter file.
+## Command not found: xxx.
+There is no such software in the environment, or it is unavailable.
+It may be because 1.
+It is not installed; 2.
+The Conda environment is not activated; 3.
+You have chosen the wrong image in machine.json.

-## Dargs: xxx is not allowed in strict mode.
+## dargs.dargs.ArgumentKeyError: [at location `xxx`] undefined key xxx is not allowed in strict mode.
 Strict format check has been applied since version 0.10.7.
 To avoid misleading users, some older-version keys that are already ignored or absorbed into default settings are not allowed to be present.
 And the expected structure of the dictionary in the param.json also differs from those before version 0.10.7.
 This error will occur when format check finds older-fashion keys in the json file.
 Please try deleting or annotating these keys, or correspondingly modulate the json file.
 Example files in the newest format could be found in [examples](https://github.com/deepmodeling/dpgen/tree/master/examples).

+## dargs.dargs.ArgumentTypeError: [at root location] key `xxx` gets wrong value type, requires <xxx> but gets <xx>
+Please check your parameters with [DPGEN's Document](https://docs.deepmodeling.com/projects/dpgen/en/latest/).
+Maybe youhave superfluous parentheses in your parameter file.

 ## FileNotFoundError: [Errno 2] No such file or directory: '.../01.model_devi/graph.xxx.pb'
 If you find this error occurs, please check your initial data.
 Your model will not be generated if the initial data is incorrect.